Tomato Conversions — Fresh, Canned, Paste, Cups, and Pounds Explained

 How do I reduce acidity in tomato sauce?

-What’s the best way to measure tomatoes for recipes?
+What’s the best way to measure tomatoes for accuracy?

 1. I don’t have any tomatoes (canned or fresh for a recipe that calls for 2 28oz cans of tomatoes.
 How much tomato sauce can I substitute for the canned tomatoes?